MitchTalmadge/Emoji-Tools/README.md

 1. Either download one of the precompiled .exe files or .jar files from the [downloads page](https://github.com/MitchTalmadge/Emoji-Tools/releases), or clone this repo into IntelliJ and create a .jar out of the sources.
 2. Put the .exe or .jar wherever you'd like.
 Emojis will be extracted into a new folder which is created in the same directory as the jar file.
 You can choose the name of this folder using the GUI.
 By default, it is named `ExtractedEmojis`.
 3. Double-click the .exe or .jar and Emoji Tools will open.

-# How to Get Help / Make a Suggestion:
-* Make a detailed ticket in the [issue tracker](https://github.com/MitchTalmadge/Emoji-Tools/issues).
-* If it's very important, you can [email me](https://MitchTalmadge.com/contact/).